 The amended return form features a three-column setup.

 - In the first column, you input the information you reported on your original tax return.

 - In the right column, you put the new corrected amount for each line item.

 - In the middle column, you list the difference.
 (Increases are positive numbers and decreases should be placed in parenthesis).

 You then fill out the information related to your new refund or tax you owe based on the amended return.
 You’ll also need to explain why you’re making changes to your return in Part III of Form 1040-X.

 When you’re filing an amended return, the last thing you want to do is make another mistake and have to amend your return again.
 Carefully look over the return and make sure you input the information correctly.
 Make sure the left column matches the original Form 1040 you filed.
 Look for any additional tax opportunities you may have missed.
 Then, double-check your math to make sure there were no math errors made.

 Step 5: file your return

-If you use a tax preparer to help you fill out this return, you may be able to e-file amended tax returns for tax years 2019 and forward.
-Amended returns for tax years 2018 and prior must be paper-filed.
+If you use a tax preparer to help you fill out this return, you may be able to e-file amended tax returns for up to two years prior or three years prior if paper filing.